sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 scp ca.pem postgres.example.com:/home/user
 {{< /code >}}

-2. From your PostgreSQL instance, create a new directory (`/var/lib/pgsql/14/data` (RHEL/CentOS) or `/etc/postgresql/14/main` (Ubuntu/Debian)) and paste your PostgreSQL certificate files to move them from your Sensu backend:
+2. From your PostgreSQL instance, create a new directory and move your PostgreSQL certificate files from your Sensu backend:

    {{< language-toggle >}}